-As you can see below, ANSYS's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $363.2 million in Q1 FY2021, to $509.4 million.
+As you can see below, ANSYS's revenue growth has been over the last two years, growing from $446.7 million in Q2 FY2021 to $496.6 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ANSYS's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 86.7% in Q1.
+ANSYS's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 86.2% in Q2.

-That means that for every $1 in revenue the company had $0.87 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like ANSYS to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.86 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its recent drop, ANSYS still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

-With a market capitalization of $26.8 billion and more than $507.9 million in cash, the company has the capacity to continue to prioritise growth.
+With a market capitalization of $29.2 billion and more than $478 million in cash on hand, ANSYS can continue prioritizing growth.

-It was good to see ANSYS outperform Wall St’s revenue expectations this quarter.
-That feature of these results really stood out as a positive.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and gross margin deteriorated.
-Overall, this quarter's results were not the best we've seen from ANSYS.
-The company is down 0.94% on the results and currently trades at $305.09 per share.
+It was comforting to see that ANSYS topped analysts' revenue expectations this quarter, even if just narrowly.
+That really stood out as a positive in these results.
+On the other hand, its underwhelming revenue guidance for next quarter was disappointing and its gross margin declined.
+Overall, this was a mixed quarter for ANSYS.
+The stock is flat after reporting and currently trades at $325.37 per share.

 Is Now The Time?